What is a carbon footprint?

 – Switch to more energy-efficient appliances

-Switching from incandescent light bulbs to LED bulbs is a simple yet effective way to reduce energy consumption and greenhouse gas emission.
+Switching from incandescent light bulbs to LED bulbs is a simple yet effective way to reduce energy consumption and greenhouse gas emissions.

 – LED bulbs